 Once you handle all of the details, then you can file for divorce.
-From the court’s perspective, it doesn’t really matter who initiates the process.
+From a legal perspective, it doesn’t matter who initiates the process.
 So long as you have a strong case and come well prepared, you have a chance at an optimal outcome no matter who was fastest out of the blocks.

 Related Reading: Divorce Strategies to Know Before Filing